 1. Tell me about yourself.

 This is a broad question, so it can be difficult to answer it.
 Rather than narrating your entire life history or reciting your resume, you can tailor your past experiences to the internship or job you are applying for.
 Describe your educational background, relevant past roles, responsibilities, and skills and what brings you to this interview.
-For example –
+Here’s a sample answer for the ‘tell me about yourself’ question –

 I am currently pursuing my bachelor’s degree in English from Satyawati College.
 I am a member of the E-Cell and the creative writing society at my college.
 I did a winter internship in social media marketing at Craft Walkers and learned that I enjoyed both copywriting and the analytical aspect of marketing.
 I tend to perform best when I work with a team whose mission I am aligned with, which made me apply to your company because of your stance on sustainable fashion.
 My hobbies are watching movies and writing short stories.